Chinese Handcuffs ExtensionsBack to Kunkels Chinese Handcuffs page.

 rectangles not enclosed by either red or green.
 Its probability is

 What if we do not know x?
-Instead of computing the probabilities for some value of x, let’s find the overall probabilities.
+Instead of computing the probabilities for some value of x, lets find the overall probabilities.
 If the trace point could be anywhere on its domain, with a uniform distribution, what are the probabilities for the three colors?
 Without going into great detail on integration, let me show what happens when we make the jump to three dimensions.
 Lay this same unit square horizontally, and let the height of the square be x.
 As x goes from 0 to 1, the square fills a unit cube.
 See the animation below.

 The cube can then be broken apart to see its component solids.
 The red region and the green region are pyramids with square bases.
 They clearly are congruent.
-If you examine the symmetry of the problem that started this, you will see why the have to be.
+If you examine the symmetry of the problem that started this, you will see why they have to be.
 The blue region is composed of two tetrahedra.